SrijonMukherjee/Predicting-Sentiment-from-Movie-Reviews/README.md

 # Predict Sentiment from Movie Reviews
-Sentiment analysis using IMDB dataset with CNN and LSTM
+Using the [IMDB Dataset](https://www.kaggle.com/ymanojkumar023/kumarmanoj-bag-of-words-meets-bags-of-popcorn), sentiment was derived from movie reviews using LSTM and CNN models.

 ## Content